-Virtual reality is a gift of a mechanism for screenwriters and directors of Hollywood films.
+Virtual reality is a gift of a mechanism for screenwriters and directors in Hollywood.
 It allows them to push plot limits of what's governed by the laws physics and, best of all, it means they can play with that most delicate of subjects of what is real.

-Fortunately, the silver screen of years gone by is littered with such sci-fi classics.
-So, for those looking to scratch that cinematic itch, here are the very best movies about virtual reality.
+Fortunately, the silver screen of years gone by is littered with such sci-fi classics, particularly the 90's.
+For those looking to scratch that cinematic itch ahead of the Oscars, here are the very best movies about virtual reality.
 Warning: a spoiler or two lie ahead.

 The Matrix is probably the very best virtual reality film there's ever been.
 Didn't really think of it as a VR flick at the time?
 No, neither did we and that's probably because it's a rather dark and twisted virtual world.
 Nobody realises that they're in it, nobody would want to be in it if they knew and, unless you happen to bump into a bunch of kung-fu goths with coloured pills, you'll be destined to spend your actual existence with your very life force serving the needs of your captors.
 Nasty stuff.

 Of course the real VR fun begins once you understand the rules of the game that you're playing and how you can ultimately turn you into a superhero.
 There is no spoon.

 A cult classic, eXistenZ is a VR film for the purists.
 It's centred around the launch of the world's greatest and most immersive virtual reality game where the game's creator goes on a journey into fantasy with a room full of the lucky first to try it.
 It also happens to be a wonderful subject matter for the ever-dark David Cronenberg to melt your mind while exercising a little of his trademark love for latex body horrors.

 The effect for the viewer is that you get to embark on a form of VR journey of your own with the plot shifting from setting to setting with dream-like subtlety and absorbing you completely along the way.

 The Thirteenth Floor (1999)